scribbledlife/My-Very-Own-Hackpad---Using-Hack-Club/README.md

 ### 5. main.py
 This is the code file for the keyboard, which allows the keyboard to be properly coded and work with my laptop.
 I lowkey just copied it from the Blueprint guide, but right now I am trying to learn Python fully so that I understand what is going on and can customize it properly.

-That is everything in this repository—with every file, everything I worked on, and the whole process.
+That is everything in this repository with every file, everything I worked on, and the whole process.
 I didn't make a journal because it said I don't have to.

 Thanks for checking out my project! 🔧🛠️